Our City Our Plan

 • I have two questions/ concerns.
 1. Why are building/ developers rules allowed to be changed.
 Recent approval for another 60 units/ 6 floors given to developer without any increase in parking provision from 1st application- could be an extra 60 cars with no where to park.
 Guess out on streets where parking already limited.
 This is occurring far too much and seems to be associated with "relaxed" rules due to light rail.
 Too many suburbs affected and it's going to spoil/ impact on GC- palm beach, varsity, chevron Is, sovereign Is etc 2.
 Why can't oceanway be continued so all of coast is covered.
 Hedges Av is dangerous and there needs to be oceanway/ boardwalk done along this stretch to join up with broadbeach and miami.
 If completed- GC Marathon could be held on oceanway with no traffic inconvenience.
 Tourism should be 1st priority not catering to millionaires on hedges av

-cyclist asked over 3 years ago
+cyclist asked almost 4 years ago

 Changes to development applications/approvals are provided for under State legislation.
 The City Plan’s Transport code provides the relevant assessment benchmarks for assessing proposed developments, including the provision of off-street car parking.
 The assessment benchmarks apply to both new development applications and change applications to existing development approvals.